 A-Cup Angst: Jane is looking up breast augmentation on the internet early in the movie.
 Inexplicable, as we see later in the film that she's quite amply endowed.

-Adopt the Dog: Lester holds back from taking the girl of his dreams.
+Adopt the Dog: Lester holds back from taking the girl of his dreams, when he finds out that she's a virgin.

 All Guys Want Cheerleaders: Played straight with Lester's attraction to Angela, and subverted by Ricky's attitude towards her.
 Double subverted then since Jane is also a cheerleader (although not a stereotypically blonde one).